CS6510-SEA-SP25/t3-cicd/CLI/README.md

 Please see `Makefile` for more details on each part.

-Upon make success, an executable file `gocc` should be installed in the CLI folder.
+Upon make success, an executable file `pipeci` should be installed in the CLI folder.
 There are two ways to test this.

-- Copy `gocc` to the project root folder.
+- Copy `pipeci` to the project root folder.

 - Add GOPATH to PATH variable.

-Once you have done this step, `gocc` should work outside of the CLI folder.
+Once you have done this step, `pipeci` should work outside of the CLI folder.

 Example:

 ```
-❯ which gocc
+❯ which pipeci
-gocc
+pipeci

 ❯ cd ..

-❯ which gocc
+❯ which pipeci
-/Users/nguyencanhminh/go/bin/gocc
+/Users/nguyencanhminh/go/bin/pipeci

-❯ gocc -h
+❯ pipeci -h
-GoCC helps you execute your CI/CD pipelines on both local and remote environments.
+pipeci helps you execute your CI/CD pipelines on both local and remote environments.

 Usage:
-  gocc [flags]
+  pipeci [flags]

 Flags:
   -c, --check             Validate the pipeline configuration file.
   -f, --filename string   Path to the pipeline configuration file. (default ".pipelines/pipeline.yaml")
-  -h, --help              help for gocc
+  -h, --help              help for pipeci

 ```